Practice Feedback

 Complaints Policy

 At Cathedral Medical Group, we are committed to providing high-quality care and service to all our patients.
-If you have a complaint or concern about the service you have received from any of our staff, please let us know.
-We operate a practice complaints procedure as part of the NHS system for dealing with complaints, which meets national criteria.
+If you have a any feedback about the service you have received from any of our staff, please let us know.
+We operate a practice complaints procedure as part of the NHS system, which meets national criteria.

 If it is not possible to raise your complaint promptly, please still send us the details so we can assist you within 12 months.